 Williams Seville Orange Gin

 Mark bought me this bottle as a Christmas present – he knows me well!
 Chase vodka is distilled and infused Seville oranges to give a delicious crisp-flavoured gin.
 It will definitely be perfect for the summer if the bottle lasts that long.
-I can’t resist reaching for this bottle at gin o’clock though, so I might have to buy a second bottle for summer cocktails!
+I can’t resist reaching for this bottle at gin o’clock though, so I might have to restock for summer cocktails!
+Click here to buy Williams Seville Orange Gin on Amazon*.

 Tanqueray Bloomsbury Gin